koala-team/serializer/README.md

 * The **enum_type** can be one of the following types: *byte*, *ubyte*, *short*, *ushort*, *int*, *uint*, *long* and *ulong*.
 For example if you choose *byte*, then your enum values must be between *-128* and *127*.
-* Also you can specify the value of enum names optionally in parentheses.
+* Also the enum name values can be optionally specified in perantheses.
 By default, values start from 0 and increase.
 * Enums don't have attributes.

 Example: